KellerJordan/modded-nanogpt/README.md

 Direct contributors to these records: @Grad62304977, @bozavlado, myself

 Note: Of course, the original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
-So it's no surprise that there is room to improve, since as Dr. Karpathy said, "llm.c still has a lot of pending optimizations".
+So it's no surprise that there is room to improve, since as @karpathy said, "llm.c still has a lot of pending optimizations".
 In addition, many of the techniques used in these records are completely standard, such as rotary embeddings.
 The goal of this benchmark is simply to find out all the techniques which actually work, because I'm going crazy reading all these [LLM](https://arxiv.org/abs/2305.14342)
 [training](https://arxiv.org/abs/2402.17764) [papers](https://arxiv.org/abs/2410.01131)